Mbappe under fire for skipping France duty while fit enough to play for Real Madrid | Flashscore.com

-The forward picked up a muscle injury last month but made his return to the pitch in the Champions League last Wednesday.
+The forward picked up a muscle injury last month but made his return to the pitch off the bench in his club's Champions League defeat at Lille last Wednesday.

-France coach Didier Deschamps left Mbappe out of the squad he announced on Thursday, saying the 25-year-old lacked preparation, having played too few matches.
+France coach Didier Deschamps left Mbappe out of the squad he announced on Thursday, saying he lacked preparation, having played too few matches.

 "Either you're injured, and you don't play with your club and you're not called up in the national team," former France international Maxime Bossis told French sports daily L'Equipe on Monday.